nebula-orchestrator/docs/docs/api/general.md

     * lte
     * ne
  * last_id = the last_id that is returned by the a current paginated query, passing it will make the load the next paginated page, upon reaching the last page 'null' will be returned.
+ * updated = setting to "True" will return only reports where there was a change in the device configuration, setting to "False" will return only the reports where there was no changes in the device configuration, if unset all reports will be returned.

  **request**